MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/protect-sharepoint-online-files-with-azure-information-protection.md

  **Summary:** Apply Azure Information Protection to protect files in a highly confidential SharePoint Online team site.

 Use the steps in this article to configure Azure Information Protection to provide encryption and permissions for files.
 These files can be added to a SharePoint library configured for highly confidential protection.
-Or, they can already be in the library.
 The encryption and permissions protection travels with a file even when it is downloaded from the site.

 These steps are part of a larger solution for configuring highly confidential protection for SharePoint sites and the files within these sites.
 For more information, see [Secure SharePoint Online sites and files](secure-sharepoint-online-sites-and-files.md).